 McDonnell Pediatric Research Building, 3rd Floor

-Understanding the transgenerational impact of maternal nutrition.
+Our goal is to understand the transgenerational impact of maternal nutrition.
 Our lab uses Drosophila melanogaster as a model system to evaluate the impact of maternal caloric excess on metabolism and mitochondrial function in offspring.
 We are currently pursuing epigenetic mechanisms, specifically the role of histone modification, for altering gene expression.
-In addition, we are evaluating the molecular mechanisms underlying triglyceride excess in the offspring and are evaluating tissue-specific mitochondrial function.
+In addition, we are evaluating the molecular mechanisms underlying triglyceride excess in the offspring as well as tissue-specific mitochondrial function.
 This elective is for students interested in research in any of these areas.

 Stephanie A. Fritz, MD, MSCI